Atom-Atharva/Learn-Backend/README.md

     -   Delete RefreshToken from DB

 -   Use of Refresh Token:

     -   When user is needed to access protected api, authentication is required.
     -   Access Token is used to prove authentication for the user.
     -   As Refresh Token is valid for longer period, thus on Expiring of Access Token user authentication is a problem
     -   Here With Help of API, one another API is hit to regenerate access token with refresh token.
     -   Steps involved:
         -   Access Cookies
         -   Check Token
         -   Verify Token
         -   Check User
         -   Match Token
         -   Generate New Tokens
         -   Send in form of cookies

+-   Some More Logic Building Exercise

+    -   Change Password Controller
+    -   Account Details Controller
+    -   Get Current User Details
+    -   Avatar and CoverImage Update Controller --> Need to Delete Existing Image From Cloudinary (cloudinary.utils.js)

+-   Subscription Schema